3and4/Leither/doc/GongShi-en.md

     Different audit period has different value, therefore different system reward.

 #### 6.5 Smart Contract
 Smart contract is similar to transfer procedure.
 A contract includes smart code, signature of consignor, upper limit of contract.
-The contract will be executed by the bookkeeper in upper level by default.
+The contract will be executed by the bookkeepers in upper level by default.
 User can also appoint a consignee node.
 For complicated contract, if unforeseeable risk is too high, the security deposit of nodes executing and checking the contract shall be raised to cover the risk.
 It is like a third party that endorses the contract with its own credit and earns corresponding reward.

 When dispute happens, the whole network enters dispute handling procedure.
 The nodes that vote must freeze some of its own asset.
 Afterward the losing side will lost its frozen asset.